ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    ``BL31_NOBITS_LIMIT``.
 When the option is ``0`` (the default), NOBITS sections are placed in RAM immediately following the loaded firmware image.

+-  ``SMC_PCI_SUPPORT``: This option allows platforms to handle PCI configuration access requests via a standard SMCCC defined in `DEN0115`_.
+When combined with UEFI+ACPI this can provide a certain amount of OS forward compatibility with newer platforms that aren't ECAM compliant.

 -  ``SPD``: Choose a Secure Payload Dispatcher component to be built into TF-A.
    This build option is only valid if ``ARCH=aarch64``.
 The value should be the path to the directory containing the SPD source, relative to